AlexxNica/vapidssl/README.md

 the creation of BoringSSL in the first place.
 In general, if your environment can run BoringSSL, it should prefer that library over this one.

+VapidSSL is not an official Google product.

 ## Cloning via Jiri

-To recommended way to clone this repositories and its dependencies is using Jiri (https://github.com/vanadium/go.jiri):
+To recommended way to clone this repository and its dependencies is using Jiri (https://github.com/vanadium/go.jiri):

     jiri import -name=vapidssl manifest https://fuchsia.googlesource.com/vapidssl